gferrarocamus/weather-app/README.md

 This web app allows you to get current weather details for a city of your interest.

 It is built with vanilla JavaScript, CSS, and HTML and bundled with Webpack.
-The data is retrieved from [OpenWeather](https://openweathermap.org/).

 Simply type in a city name to get started.

+## Features

+- The data is retrieved live from [OpenWeather](https://openweathermap.org/).
-The default temperature unit is °C with the possibility of toggling it to °F.
+- The default temperature unit is °C with the possibility of toggling it to °F.

+## Future Features

+- Autocomplete city name as user types
+- Support search by location

 ## Live Version